-In planning and performing my audit of the financial statements, I considered the Airport's internal control over financial reporting as a basis for designing my auditing procedures for the purpose of expressing my opinions on the financial statements, but not for the purpose of expressing an opinion on the effectiveness of the Airport's internal control.
+In planning and performing my audit of the financial statements, I considered the Airport's internal control over financial reporting (internal control) to determine the audit procedures that are appropriate in the circumstances for the purpose of expressing my opinions on the financial statements, but not for the purpose of expressing an opinion on the effectiveness of the Airport's internal control.
 Accordingly, I do not express an opinion on the effectiveness of the Airport's internal control.